 To step into the universe of Valentino is to discover a world of divine elegance, sensual pleasure, true glamour – and even dreams-come-true…

-This is a couture name whose clothes are loved (and worn) by stylish women the world over – from Jackie Kennedy to Jennifer Aniston, Nicole Kidman to Gwyneth Paltrow, Elizabeth Taylor to Cate Blanchett, Audrey Hepburn to Halle Berry.
+This is an enduring couture name whose clothes are loved (and worn) by stylish women the world over – from Jackie Kennedy to Jennifer Aniston, Nicole Kidman to Gwyneth Paltrow, Elizabeth Taylor to Cate Blanchett, Audrey Hepburn to Halle Berry and more.

-Screen goddesses, princesses and the glamorous wives of billionaires have always flocked to Valentino: the label is responsible for the glamour and elegance of half the names on the ‘Best Dressed List’…
+Screen goddesses, princesses and the glamorous wives of billionaires have always flocked to Valentino, with the label responsible for the glamour and elegance of half the names on the ‘Best Dressed List’…

-Valentino‘s designer team truly understand glamour from the inside-out: Grazia Chiuri and Pierpaolo Piccioli (left).
-Recently, maintaining that red carpet presence, Emma Watson wore ivory lace Valentino to the BAFTAS, while Anne Hathaway sashayed into the Oscars in a red Valentino column dress created by this talented duo.
+Valentino truly understands glamour from the inside-out.
+Pierpaolo Piccioli (right), has taken the reins as Creative Director, showing a true understanding of Valentino’s heritage.
+‘Working closely with the artisans and with the Italian expertise has been fundamental.
+It has allowed me to understand and perceive the rules in order to break them and rewrite them.’
+Maintaining that red carpet presence, Emma Watson has worn ivory lace Valentino to the BAFTAS, while Anne Hathaway sashayed into the Oscars in a red Valentino column dress created by this talented designer.

-So the Valentino name has become known through the years for fragrances as glamorous as those frocks – but a new breeze has been blowing through the line, recently, with new Valentino fragrances: as show-stopping, as feminine and glamorous as the clothes themselves.
+So the Valentino name has become known through the years for fragrances as glamorous as those frocks – but a fresh breeze has been blowing through the line, recently, with Valentino fragrances as show-stopping, as feminine and glamorous as the clothes themselves.
 Today, we have a ‘wardrobe’ of them to choose from – and each stunningly bottled.